 If you want targeted reach, focus on niche groups.
 But a general approach like Kuba’s will be good.

-This tactic works best when added to other link building techniques.
+Note: This tactic works best when added to other link building techniques.

 What you need to build your online following: